System Design Space

 Argo Rollouts 1.0

-Progressive delivery (canary/blue-green/analysis) becomes a production-ready part of the Argo ecosystem.
+Progressive delivery with canaries, blue/green releases, and analysis becomes a mature part of the Argo ecosystem.

 2022

-December 6, 2022 Argo receives CNCF graduated project status.
+On December 6, 2022, Argo reaches CNCF graduated project status.

 2025